NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``kitchen_fans_quantity``
      - #
      -
      - The quantity of the kitchen fans.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Local Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan>`_) is used.
    * - ``kitchen_fans_flow_rate``
      - CFM
      -
      - The flow rate of the kitchen fan.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Local Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan>`_) is used.
    * - ``kitchen_fans_hours_in_operation``
      - hrs/day
      -
      - The hours in operation of the kitchen fan.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Local Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan>`_) is used.
    * - ``kitchen_fans_power``
      - W
      -
      - The fan power of the kitchen fan.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Local Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan>`_) is used.
    * - ``kitchen_fans_start_hour``
      - hr
      -
      - The start hour of the kitchen fan.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Local Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan>`_) is used.

 .. _refrigerator: